ibm-cloud-docs/discovery-data/query-parameters.md

 ## `spell correction`
 {: #spell}

-In natural language queries, you can check and correct the spelling of terms in the `natural_language_query` parameter.
-The most likely correction is returned in the `suggested_query` field of the response (if one exists).
+In natural language queries, checks the query that is submitted for misspelled terms.
+The query is processed as-is.
+However, likely corrections to the original query, if any exist, are returned in the `suggested_query` field of the response.
+The suggestions are not used automatically, but your application can make use of them.

 ## `sort`
 {: #sort}